Arrival in Phnom Penh

 Welcome to Cambodia’s bustling capital

 Hello and welcome to the capital city of Cambodia.
-Upon your arrival at the international airport in Phnom Penh, you will be met by our representative and taken to your hotel.
+Upon arrival at the international airport in Phnom Penh you will be met by our representative and taken to your hotel.
 The rest of the day is free for relaxation.
 Overnight in Phnom Penh.

 Hub of the Khmer empire & French colonial rule

-After a sumptuous breakfast, we will head out for some sightseeing.
-We will visit the Royal Palace complex, the official residence of the Cambodian Royal Family, and the Silver Pagoda also known as the Temple of the Emerald Buddha.
+Time to kick-start a much-awaited trip.
+After a sumptuous breakfast we visit the Royal Palace, which is the official residence of the Cambodian royal family, and also the Silver Pagoda, known as the Temple of the Emerald Buddha.
 We will also visit the National Museum, before moving on to the Tuol Sleng Museum prison and the Choeung Ek Killing Field, one of the notorious killing fields of the Khmer Rouge regime.
 Both these places are a harrowing reminder of the recent suffering of the people of Cambodia.
-They have audio tours that will give you a moving account of what happened.
+They have informative audio tours that will give you a moving account of what happened.
 Overnight in Phnom Penh.

 Day of relaxation